-The first thing that stands out about the Leifheit is its battery run-time.
-With a charge that lasts 20 minutes longer than the Kärcher WV2, despite being cheaper, it's one of the best window vacs in this regard.
+The first thing that stands out about the Bestek is its battery run-time.
+With a charge that lasts 5 minutes longer than the Kärcher WV2, despite being cheaper, it's one of the best window vacs in this regard.

-Even so, the low price and long run-time of the Leifheit window vacuum means it's worth considering.
+Even so, the low price and solid performance of the Bestek window vacuum means it's worth considering.
 Click here to view its price.

 If you're looking for a budget window vacuum is the VonHaus 15/050.
 It's a rechargeable cordless model that provides convenient cleaning and a 25-minute run-time.
 While it doesn't quite have the quality of the Kärcher models, it provides excellent value for money.

 - Great price

 - 60-minute run-time

 With its lightweight cordless design and 25 minute run-time, the VonHaus window vac is well-suited for cleaning glass around the home.
 It also comes with a microfiber pad and spray bottle to help achieve a sparkling finish to your windows.

 5. Vax VRS28WV Window Vacuum Cleaner